Electra Pelias

 ⠀⠀⠀⠀⡧⣴⠋⢀⣀⡴⣟⣁⣀⣀⡠⠴⠊⠁⠀

-My practice moves through these tensions, tracing the edges where tenderness meets discomfort and where sweetness veils something more complicated.
+My practice moves through these tensions, tracing the edges where tenderness meets discomfort and sweetness veils something more complicated.
 Through ceramic sculpture, found-object installation, printmaking, and fiber art, I transform the familiar into the unfamiliar, inviting dialogue around the subtle oscillations between the mundane and the uncanny.
 Working across materials that embody both fragility and endurance, my work examines how memory, materiality, and emotion intersect to tell stories of place, trauma, and transformation.

 Sewing, a practice passed down from my mother, grounds this work in care, repetition, and inheritance.
 The act of stitching becomes both repair and reimagining, a way to bind together fragments of memory and emotion.
 Similarly, I often incorporate found and secondhand materials for the traces of history they carry, using them as vessels to hold what might otherwise remain unseen.